webdevops/Dockerfile/documentation/docs/content/BuildingProcess/customizing.rst

 The ``baselayout`` directory contains a bunch of smaller scripts which will uploaded as tar file into ``webdevops/bootstrap``.

-``make provision`` will build these tar files and deploy them to the Dockerfile directories.
+``make baselayout`` will build these tar files and deploy them to the Dockerfile directories.

 Provision
 ---------